ycy3675001/StanfordCoreNLP-Chinese/README.md

 import StanfordCoreNLP
 ```

-Now we can freely call the methods in this library and parse Chinese text from python.
+Now we can freely call the methods in this library and parse Chinese and English text from python.